-Annual Gallup survey shows change in opinions of students on safety, futures
+Annual Gallup survey shows change in opinions of students on safety, futures they say would make a change." look at those questions and re-Students are encouraged ally think about some of those

 MOOSHOO TRAN NEWS EDITOR

 For the past three years, Bellevue West students have taken a poll sponsored by Gallup to track student engagement, hope for the future, financial literacy, and entrepreneurial aspirations.
 The poll tracks results by having students rate a series of statements on a scale from one to five, one being strongly disagree and five being strongly agree.